Delving into the history of Newfoundland and Labrador

-Newfoundland and Labrador is the most eastern province of Canada, facing the Atlantic Ocean from where Vikings were the first Europeans to arrive around 1000 AD.
+Newfoundland and Labrador is the most eastern province of Canada, facing the Atlantic Ocean.
+It's this ocean that the Vikings crossed in order to become the first Europeans to arrive, in around 1000 AD.

-Other European in search of cod, most notably John Cabot in 1497, then “discovered” the fisheries, with Basque whalers setting up an oil processing station at Red Bay around 1530.
+Other Europeans in search of cod, most notably John Cabot in 1497, then “discovered” the fisheries, with Basque whalers setting up an oil processing station at Red Bay around 1530.

 There was also a strong French presence during the 17th century, but this fell away as the rest of Canada came under British rule.